-2.3 Customization
+2.4 Customization

 There are two ways to customize the interpreter.
-When the interpreter starts off it tries to execute a '(load "~~lib/gambcext")' (for an explanation of how file names are interpreted see Chapter 16 [Host environment], page 134).
+When the interpreter starts off it tries to execute a '(load "~~lib/gambext")' (for an explanation of how file names are interpreted see Chapter 13 [Host environment], page 169).
 An error is not signaled when the file does not exist.
 Interpreter extensions and patches that are meant to apply to all users and all modes should go in that file.

 Extensions which are meant to apply to a single user or to a specific working directory are best placed in the initialization file, which is a file containing Scheme code.
-In all modes, the interpreter first tries to locate the initialization file by searching the following locations: '.gambcini' and '~/.gambcini' (with no extension, a '.scm' extension, and a '.six' extension in that order).
+In all modes, the interpreter first tries to locate the initialization file by searching the following locations: '.gambini' and '~/.gambini' (with no extension, a '.sld' extension, a '.scm' extension, and a '.six' extension in that order).
 The first file that is found is examined as though the expression (include initialization-file) had been entered at the read-eval-print loop where initialization-file is the file that was found.
 Note that by using an include the macros defined in the initialization file will be visible from the read-eval-print loop (this would not have been the case if load had been used).
 The initialization file is not searched for or examined when the '-f' option is specified.

-2.4 Process exit status
+2.5 Process exit status